 So, How Much Does a Trip to Paris Cost on Average?

-It’s difficult to declare the average cost of a trip to Paris because there are many factors and elements to consider.
+It’s difficult to declare the average cost of a trip because it always depends on when you visit Paris and what you’re planning to do.
 To create a realistic budget estimate, it pays to look at as complete a picture as possible.
 The general costs of a holiday trip usually include:

 - The cost of getting there

 - Where to stay and how much you should expect to pay

 - Reasonably-priced transport in and around the city